Does Exercise Affect Fertility?

 Overall, staying active and fit is far more advantageous than being sedentary.
 However, it is important to keep in mind that physical activity exists on a spectrum, and it appears that its effects on fertility may be “positive up to a certain level and have a negative effect above that threshold level of activity” (Gudmundsdottir, et.al, 2009).

-But, these effects depend partly on a woman’s pre-pregnancy body mass index (BMI).
+That said, these effects depend partly on a woman’s pre-pregnancy body mass index (BMI).
 If a woman is starting out overweight or obese, exercise can improve fertility outcomes.
 If a woman is underweight or “normal” weight and engages in more vigorous activity, then exercise can reduce fertility outcomes.

 The mechanism behind the poorer outcomes has to do with the effects on the endocrine system.
-Exercise is a type of stressor and when that stress exceeds a certain level — repetitive, longer sessions of vigorous exercise — it can lead to reduced energy balance (more calories out than in), which reduces female reproductive capabilities (Warren & Perlroth, 2001).
+Exercise is a type of stressor, and when that stress exceeds a certain level — repetitive, longer sessions of vigorous exercise — it can lead to reduced energy balance (more calories out than in), which reduces female reproductive capabilities (Warren & Perlroth, 2001).

 In the research, this has been especially true for athletes participating in sports that have an aesthetic component (i.e. gymnastics, dance), likely due to the pressures of keeping body fat and weight low.

-This concept of high calorie-burning activities being detrimental holds true for males too.
+This concept of high-calorie-burning activities being detrimental holds true for males, too.
 A “high volume of sustained physical activity, which has a significant caloric cost, can be accompanied by a transient suppression of reproductive function in both men and women (Redman, 2006).”
-Oxidative stress, derived from more vigorous exercise (as well as caloric deficit) negatively impacts sperm quantity.
+Oxidative stress, derived from more vigorous exercise (as well as caloric deficit), negatively impacts sperm quantity.
 Endurance activities (i.e. cycling, running) seem to be the most well-correlated type of exercise that reduces sperm count and can increase the incidence of erectile dysfunction.

 How Can You Maximize Fertility Outcomes?